-Sometimes alternative universes show up in the RockmusicRaider review pipeline that persist.
-And continue to haunt you throughout your day until you give in and write about it.
+Sometimes persistent alternative records show up in the RockmusicRaider review pipeline.
+And they – annoyingly – continue to haunt you throughout your day until you give in and write about it.

-Cyclocosmia splatter doomishly presented atmospheric elements, freely mushed with acoustic, progressive and symphonic morsels onto this colorful palette of sounds.
-Mixed with some pretty sturdy guitar riffs and solos, this gets you a cathedral, yet airy and ever changing soundscape that will capture your attention.
+Cyclocosmia splatter doom-laden atmospheric elements, freely mushed with acoustic, progressive, and symphonic morsels onto this colorful palette of sounds.
+Mixed with some pretty sturdy guitar riffs and solos, this gets you a cathedral, yet airy and ever-changing soundscape that will capture your attention.

 Immured follows a theme, gruesome as it may be.
 The record tells the tale of a Vestal Virgin of Roman times, being buried alive.
 Presumably for breaking her vows of chastity.
 Be this as it may, the story provides a great backdrop against which the tune can shine.

 If you are up to something that is really out of the proverbial metal box, then this EP is for you.
 And you are in for a treat.
-But have a care: It is sturdy fare, nothing for the light-hearted – as the theme already suggests.
+But have a care.
+It is sturdy fare, nothing for the lighthearted – as the theme already suggests.

 A sample for your listening pleasure?

 Ed’s note: You can find this video and many more also on the RockmusicRaider YouTube Channel.
 Go ahead, check it out, and hit SUBSCRIBE.